Here's the real deal...

 Self-stimulation and/or some tongue action is a surefire move to get your juices flowing and your pain melting.

-Some positions that avoid deep penetration include spooning or lying on your stomach with a pillow under your hips.
+Some positions that avoid deep penetration include spooning or lying on your stomach with a pillow under your hips, or use this pillow designed exactly for that purpose!
 If you love being on top, try lying flat instead of sitting up.

 Remember: penetration isn’t the only way and orgasm isn’t required.
 So long as you enjoy your vagina for a moment!